Like all countries, there are a few things you will need to know that may be different than that of your home country.

 - Stay alert, use common sense, and obey all local laws and regulations.

 - Monitor local media for updates on any dangers or cautions in the area you are visiting.

-- Keep an eye on your luggage at all times, especially on public transport.
+- Keep an eye on your luggage, especially on public transport.

-- Be mindful of your personal belongings especially while traveling to public places such as train stations, airports, and bus terminals.
+- Be mindful of your belongings, especially while traveling to public places such as train stations, airports, and bus terminals.

 - Walking around late at night is not recommended.
 Exercise extra caution when traveling after dark.

 - Stay alert in crowded places and at major events.

 - Report any violent or petty crime to local authorities and file a police report.

 - Emergency Consular Assistance is available for visa, passport, or other travel documents issues.

 See Related: Things to Do in Berlin, Germany